 Thomas Lorentz is President of US Operations of IDOM, Inc. a privately held, multi-discipline engineering company with more than 2,000 professionals and 31 offices around the world.
 Lorentz is based in Minneapolis and is responsible for US and Canadian operations.
 Lorentz’s professional career has been focused on the design and evaluation of special structures: welded shell structures such as tanks, pressure vessels, digesters and reactors, and heavy industrial structures in the refining, chemical, paper, heavy manufacturing, and mining sectors.
 Lorentz is a registered professional engineer in 25 states and 3 Canadian provinces.
 He is an active member of several local and national professional associations, and a past president of ASCE Minnesota Section.

 Daniel Murphy, P.E.

-Dan Murphy is a principal and CEO of Meyer Borgman Johnson, a sole discipline structural engineering firm in business since 1955.
-His 45 years of experience as a structural engineer comprises a broad range of structural design systems, materials, and delivery methods and leadership of some the firm’s largest and most complex projects.
+Dan Murphy is a principal at Meyer Borgman Johnson, a sole discipline structural engineering firm in business since 1955.
+His 45 years of experience as a structural engineer comprises a broad range of structural design systems, materials, and delivery methods and leadership of some of the firm’s largest and most complex projects.
 An active participant in the engineering community, he serves on the AELSLAGID design professionals Registration Board of Minnesota and is a past member of the Minnesota Structural Advisory Committee for Building Codes and Standards.
 Murphy is also Past President and National Director of the American Council of Engineering Companies of Minnesota, a Life Member of ASCE, and a founding and past board member of the ACE Mentor Program Minnesota.

 Sean Swartz, P.E.